richkas/rich-repo/README.md

-# rich-repo
+# This is my heading
-Some descriptions go here
+Some description..